- Home

 Have a look around your home for any big, boxy furniture that might be blocking the light.
 Large pieces of furniture should ideally be moved away from windows, as this will allow more light to stream in.

 If you’re planning on buying some new upholstered furniture, try to select pale colours, particularly for sofas and other large pieces of furniture.
-If you want to inject some colour, you can add bright accent pieces like cushions or blankets, which will provide contrast and colour without sacrificing much light.
+If you’d like to inject some colour, you can add bright accent pieces like cushions or blankets that will provide contrast and colour without sacrificing much light.

-If you have a dark sofa and don’t have the money for a new light-coloured replacement, why not buy a pale throw for it?
-Small touches like this can make more difference than you might think!
+If you have a dark sofa and don’t have the money for a new light-coloured replacement, why not add a pale throw?
+Small touches like this can make a bigger difference than you might think.

 6. Choose lighter window dressings

 Just like bulky furniture, heavy blinds and curtains block out sunlight.
 Your windows are a key ingredient in your fight for light, so taking care when dressing them is crucial.
-While privacy is important, window dressings should never be the reason a room feels dark!
+While privacy is important, window dressings shouldn’t be the reason why a room feels dark.

-If you like curtains, avoid heavy, brocade materials or velvet, and try to choose natural, airy fabrics which are easier to pull back in the day.
+If you like curtains, avoid heavy, brocade materials or velvet, and try to choose natural, airy fabrics that are easier to pull back during the day.
 You can also install curtain hooks to help you get as much material out of the way as possible.
-Linen or cotton are good options, and you can buy blackout curtains if you want it to be dark at night.
+Linen or cotton are good options, and you can buy blackout curtains if you’d like it to be dark at night.

 If you’re not concerned about it being very dark at night, sheer voile curtains are an excellent option for the bedroom.
 They allow light to shine through while still maintaining privacy, and if you select single-panelled sheer curtains, you can easily pull them back in the morning.

 Prefer blinds?
 Try to choose ones that can be rolled up or opened easily.
-Blinds make it easy for you to control the amount of light coming in and you can adjust them with the movement of the sun.
+Blinds make it easy to control the amount of light coming in, and you can adjust them with the sun’s movement.
 This can offer you privacy while creating lovely lines of light.

 7. Invest in doors and windows

-If you have a downstairs room that backs onto a garden, you might want to think about replacing the exterior wall with a glass patio door.
+If you have a downstairs room that backs onto a garden, you might like to replace the exterior wall with a glass patio door.
 This is a great way to enable light to stream through an entire wall of your home.

-While this won’t be cheap, its effect can be astonishing – and it’ll add value to your property too.
-Bi-folding doors are a great choice for darker kitchens and dining rooms, as they blur the lines between indoor and outdoor living spaces, essentially creating a sunroom.
+While this won’t be cheap, its effect can be astonishing – and it’ll add value to your property, too.
+Bi-folding doors are great for darker kitchens and dining rooms, as they blur the lines between indoor and outdoor living spaces, essentially creating a sunroom.

 8. Enhance with artificial light

 One of the best additions you can make to your lighting is to install dimmer switches.
-These allow you to have total control over how a space is lit, meaning you can tweak and adjust the brightness levels as the light changes throughout the day.
+These allow you to completely control how a space is lit, meaning you can adjust the brightness levels as the light changes throughout the day.

 There are three main types of artificial light.
 The first is ambient lighting, which diffuses evenly through a room – so things like ceiling lights, floor lamps, and table lamps.
-Then there’s accent lighting, which is brighter and more directional and is usually focused on room centrepieces.
-And, finally, task lighting refers to strong light sources that are used for specific purposes, like desk lamps that shine onto a keyboard.
+Then there’s accent lighting, which is brighter, more directional, and usually focused on room centrepieces.
+And, finally, task lighting refers to strong light sources used for specific purposes, like desk lamps that shine onto a keyboard.

 Depending on how light a room is, you won’t need to incorporate all three forms of lighting.
-But it’s helpful to be aware of the different ways you can illuminate a room and to think about how you can use artificial light to enhance natural light.
+But it’s helpful to be aware of the different ways you can illuminate a room and how you can use artificial light to enhance natural light.

 9. Decorate with reflective accessories

 Mirrors aren’t the only decoration that reflects light.
-Metallic and glass accessories also reflect light back into the room and help make the most of the space available.
+Metallic and glass accessories also reflect light into the room and help make the most of the available space.

-You might want to think about adding glazed wall tiles to your kitchen as these reflect almost 100% of the light that hits them.
-High-gloss ceramic tiles have a similar effect, and if you pair these with light quartz countertops, you’ll increase the reflective properties of the room once again.
+You might like to add glazed wall tiles to your kitchen, as these reflect almost 100% of the light that hits them.
+High-gloss ceramic tiles have a similar effect, and if you pair these with light quartz countertops, you’ll further increase the reflective properties of the room.
 Glass or glazed cabinets also boost the flow of light into dark corners.

-Smaller reflective decorations can have a surprisingly powerful effect too.
-Think about ways you can add more reflective accessories into your home – from metallic light fixtures and taps to silver photo frames and shiny metal cabinet handles.
+Smaller reflective decorations can have a surprisingly powerful effect, too.
+It can also be helpful to add more reflective accessories into your home – from metallic light fixtures and taps to silver photo frames and shiny metal cabinet handles.

 10. Wash your windows